 He is a former President of the American Counsel Association.

 Richard is a frequent writer and speaker on legal topics.
 He maintains an on-line blog, On Lawyering, which provides news and commentary on the law and the culture of lawyers.

 He has lectured on trial practice, employment, arbitration, mediation, and construction law subjects before the American Bar Association, the National Employment Lawyers' Association, the Vermont Bar Association, the Vermont Trial Lawyers Association, and the Vermont Employment Lawyers' Association.
 He has been selected for inclusion in Best Lawyers® and New England Super Lawyers® by his peers.
 (Listing in The Best Lawyers in America® or Super Lawyers® does not guarantee a desired result in a legal case or that listed lawyers are necessarily more skilled than lawyers who are not listed in such publications.)

 Richard is a 1975 graduate of the University of Vermont and a 1978 graduate of Albany Law School.
 He served as law clerk to the Honorable Robert W. Larrow of the Vermont Supreme Court in 1978-79, and as Chief Law Clerk to Chief Justice Albert W. Barney in 1979-80 before entering private practice in 1980.

-A South Burlington resident, Richard has been very active as a member of the South Burlington School Board for 12 years, and Chair the Board for 6 of those years.
+A South Burlington resident, Richard was a member of the South Burlington School Board for 12 years, and Chair the Board for 6 of those years.
 He also served as Chair of the Vermont Solid Waste and Air Quality Variance Board from 1993 through 2005.

 When he’s not practicing law or in a committee meeting, Richard enjoys reading, skiing, swimming, and rowing his Adirondack Guide Boat on Lake Champlain, and most of all, walking his dog, Baxter.